About Us

 3. Advice and advocacy nationally and globally.
 (The new name of our advisory service reflects the global nature of the service.)

-The LEAD Group is made up of dedicated volunteers, a Committee, a Technical Advisory Board as well as staff of the Global Lead Advice and Support Service (GLASS).
-Established in 1991 Sydney, Australia, The LEAD group is a central source of information for the Australian public.
+The LEAD Group Inc. is made up of dedicated volunteers, a Committee, a Technical Advisory Board as well as staff of the Global Lead Advice and Support Service (GLASS).
+Established 1991 in Sydney, Australia, The LEAD Group Inc. is now a central source of information about lead, globally.
 (History)

 Since our 1991 inception we have had many achievements both locally in Australia and internationally.
 (What we do / Achievements)